luizcarloskazuyukifukaya/WACA_SDK/README.md

 https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html

 ### ~/.wasabi/waca.conf
-The following is a sample of the WACA Configuration file for the use with the sample code provided here:
+The following is a sample of the WACA SDK Configuration file for the use with the sample code provided here:
 ```
 [default]
 endpoint_url = https://partner.wasabibeta.com